Sayitobar/Genome-Detector/README.md

 # Genome-Detector
-* Compares multiple XLSX or VCF files for common/different positions (intended for multisample comparison).
-It works like a simple file comparator, but faster.
+Efficiently compares multiple XLSX or VCF (Variant Call Format) files to identify common/different genomic positions, designed specifically for multisample comparisons.
+This tool functions as a specialized file comparator, optimized for speed and tailored to handle the intricacies of VCF files.
 <img width="552" alt="image" src="https://github.com/Sayitobar/Genome-Detector/assets/95364352/827da7fe-86d4-4892-a0e4-72b9346ca734">

-# XLSX Comparison
+## XLSX Comparison
-Compares multiple XLSX files for common/different positions (Suitable for every use.
+Compares multiple XLSX files to identify common/different positions.
+Suitable for any use.
 Fast and reliable.
-Engineered for multisample comparison)
+Engineered for multisample comparisons.

-### How to use Genome Detector - XLSX Comparator:
+### How to Use Genome-Detector: XLSX Comparator
-* Add at least 2 XLSX Excel files by clicking `Add file` button (there is no file number limit)
+1. **Add Files**: Click the `Add file` button to add at least two XLSX Excel files (no file number limit).
-* Change`FCHR` & `ACHR` of every file!
+2. **Set Parameters**:
-  - FCHR: First Cell of the Categories row.
-Find your headers row, (usually the first row) write the first cell's value here (most left cell).
+   - `First Cell`: First Cell of the Categories row.
+Find your headers row (usually the first row) and write the first cell's value here (the most left cell).
-  - ACHR: Aimed Cell of the Categories row.
-Find your headers row, find the column you want to compare, write the header of that column here.
+   - `Aimed Cell`: Aimed Cell of the Categories row.
+Find the column you want to compare, and write the header of that column here.
-* If desired, you can:
+3. **Optional Settings**:
-  - change your pre-selected `Output folder`
+   - Change the `Output folder` and `Output file type`.
-  - name your new Excel file `Output file (.xlsx)`
+   - Name your new Excel file `Output file (.xlsx)`.
-  - mark/unmark `Split cell text` or add your custom splitter
+   - Mark/unmark `Split cell text` or add your custom splitter (Add a space between every splitter).
-  - mark/unmark `Output the differences` (check this if you need discordant comparison)
+   - Mark/unmark `Discordant Comparison`.
+Check this to output differences instead of commonities.

-At last an Excel (.xlsx) file will be created in chosen output folder with multiple spreadsheets containing common positions of XLSX files.
-If `Output the differences` checked, each spreadsheet will have it's own differences.
+An Excel (.xlsx) file will be created in the chosen output folder with multiple spreadsheets containing common/different positions of the XLSX files.
+If VCF is selected as output type, each VCF file will contain its commonities/differences.

-### Rules of input XLSX files: (for self debugging)
+### Input XLSX File Rules (for Self Debugging)
-1. Input file name mustn't contain illegal characters like `.` `:` or `'`.
-Otherwise, program will crash.
+1. Input file name must not contain illegal characters like `.` `:` or `'`.
-2. You should fill `FCHR` & `ACHR` cells correctly, these are **_case-sensitive_**.
-Otherwise, program will crash.
+2. `First Cell` & `Aimed Cell` parameters must be typed in correctly and are **_case-sensitive_**.
-3. All files should be in Excel Workbook ".xlsx" format (not .xls or not `Strict Open XML Spreadsheet` as it has the same suffix .xlsx)
+3. All files should be in Excel Workbook ".xlsx" format (not ".xls" or `Strict Open XML Spreadsheet`).
-4. First rows of XLSX files are allowed to have metadata starting with "##".
-If they don't exist, it's perfect.
-(As these kinds of files mostly get converted from a VCF file to Excel, they tend to have "##" rows)
+4. The first rows of XLSX files can have metadata starting with "##".
+If they don't exist, it's even better.
-5. Numbers under the positions column may have String values to make reading more easy (like 132.681).
-In that case, cell will be read as an integer value.
-6. There mustn't be a highlighted/edited cell in a row under the final row.
-(For example, last row is row number 351, you accidently highlighted row 462.
-Algorithm thinks there are more data between those, therefore it crashes.
+6. There must not be a highlighted/edited cell in a row under the final row.
+For example, if the last row is 351 and you accidentally highlighted row 462, the algorithm will think there are more data between those rows, causing it to crash.

 <img width="756" alt="example xlsx" src="https://user-images.githubusercontent.com/95364352/232305398-b3ae6cd7-fda7-4a0a-9d43-17b2a27e007f.png">

-# VCF Comparison
+## VCF Comparison
-Compares multiple VCF files for common/different positions (for multisample comparison)
+Compares multiple VCF (Variant Call Format) files for common/different positions, optimized for multisample comparisons.
 (Faster than XLSX Comparator)

-### How to use Genome Detector - VCF Comparator:
+### How to use Genome-Detector: VCF Comparator
-* Add at least 2 VCF (Variant Call Format) files by clicking `Add file` button (there is no file number limit)
+1. **Add Files**: Click the `Add file` button to add at least two VCF files (no file number limit).
-* Change`FCHR` & `ACHR` of every file!
-  - FCHR: First Cell of the Categories row.
-Find your headers row, (usually the first row) write the first cell's value here (most left cell).
-  - ACHR: Aimed Cell of the Categories row.
-Find your headers row, find the column you want to compare, write the header of that column here.
-* If desired, you can:
+2. **Hit `Compare`**
+3. **Optional Settings**:
-  - change your pre-selected `Output folder`
+   - Change the `Output folder` and `Output file type`.
-  - name your new Excel file `Output file (.xlsx)`
+   - Name your new Excel file `Output file (.vcf)`.
-  - mark/unmark `Split cell text` or add your custom splitter
-  - mark/unmark `Output the differences` (check this if you need discordant comparison)
+   - Mark/unmark `Discordant Comparison`.
+Check this to output differences instead of commonities.

-At last an Excel (.xlsx) file will be created in chosen output folder with multiple spreadsheets containing common positions of VCF files.
-If `Output the differences` checked, each spreadsheet will have it's own differences.
+An Excel or VCF file will be created in the chosen output folder with multiple spreadsheets containing common/different positions of the VCF files.
+If VCF is selected as output type, each VCF file will contain its commonities/differences.

-### Rules of input VCF files:
+### Input VCF File Rules
-1. Input file name mustn't contain illegal characters like `.` `:` or `'`.
-Otherwise, program will crash.
+1. Input file name must not contain illegal characters like `.` `:` or `'`.
-2. You should fill `FCHR` & `ACHR` cells correctly, these are **_case-sensitive_**.
-Otherwise, program will crash.
-3. It is assumed that first rows are metadata for VCF file, which start with "##".
-If they don't exist, it is no problem.
-4. Numbers under the positions column may have String values to make reading more easy (like 132.681).
-In that case, cell will be read as an integer value.
+2. Metadata lines in a VCF file should begin with `##` and headers line should begin with `#`, following the standard VCF file format.
+3. The first header cell is designated for chromosomes and the second for positions, as commonly formatted in VCF files.
+However, the names of these headers can be customized.
-5. It's the best if you don't alter/change/touch the VCF file before processing it, to make sure a potential error is not your doing.
+4. It is best not to alter or change the VCF file before processing it to avoid potential errors.

 ## New feature: Dev Console
-Click the gear icon on the top right corner, next to the (i) button.
-It will open a DevConsole window.
-There you can see every operation done.
-As there is no progress bar and sometimes program gets stuck due to faulty files, open dev console and see it with your eyes, if your file is being processed.
+Click the gear icon on the top right corner, next to the (i) button, to open the DevConsole window.
+Here, you can see every operation done.
+In case of an unexpected error, open the dev console to check if your file is being processed correctly, or print the console log to share it with others.

 <sub><sup><a href="https://www.flaticon.com/free-icons/healthcare-and-medical" title="healthcare and medical icons">App icon by: Healthcare and medical icons created by Muhammad_Usman - Flaticon</a></sup></sub>
 <br></br>
 ##### Contact
-bsayitoglu@gmail.com
+For any questions or support, contact: bsayitoglu@gmail.com